How to maximise your casino bonus winnings

-If you take both these factors into account, you can now decide what the optimal first deposit amount is.
+If you take both these factors into account, you can now decide the optimal first deposit amount.

 If the bonus percentage is 200% and the maximum bonus is £150, deposit no more than £75.
 You will then get £75 + £150 = £225 with your first deposit.

 Be advised that, just like a first impression, you can only make one first deposit.
 Make sure you do it right.